 There are a few karaoke kan (whole buildings devoted just to karaoke).
 These places are great.
 You get your own sound-proof room (the fees are based on a time system, more or less (e.g. one hour equals x JPY), they have a huge number of Japanese and foreign songs, and the food and drinks are pretty cheap (albeit not so healthy, I dare say).
 These establishments are easy to find, especially near the station.

 If you’re still in your twenties and don’t mind packing on several thousand extra calories after all the drinking, a combination of ramen and gyoza is hard to beat.
 Your options are almost limitless in Shimokitazawa.

-To my knowledge, there is one such establishment in Shimokitazawa.
-Check it out here.
-First of all, a capsule hotel may seem odd to the unaccustomed tourist, but actually, they are quite cozy, and this establishment is reasonably priced.
-For 3,500 JPY or so, you can stay for the night and breakfast is included.
-They have bathing facilities, a TV room and other entertainment options, and the little cubby hole you place yourself in is surprisingly comfortable.
-If you have never lodged in such an establishment, you owe it to yourself to try it.
+You may be able to find a capsule hotel in Shimokitazawa as well.
+First of all, a capsule hotel may seem odd to the unaccustomed tourist, but they are actually quite cozy and reasonably priced.
+For 3,500 JPY or so, you can stay for the night, and sometimes breakfast is even included.
+They have bathing facilities, a TV room, and other entertainment options, and the little cubby hole you place yourself in is surprisingly comfortable.
+If you have never stayed in such an establishment, you owe it to yourself to try it.